How To Build An App That Gets Acquired Within 2 Years

 Sometimes, the product clicks immediately, but oftentimes it takes long term effort and constant iteration to get it up and running.

-While most entrepreneurs build a business for the long haul, there are many that are open to near term exits (meaning M&As) as a strategy.
+While most entrepreneurs know how to create a successful mobile app for the long haul, there are many that are open to near term exits (meaning M&As) as a strategy.
 You may be an acquisition target for your team’s skills or the technology that you have built out; whatever be the reason, if you are open to an acquisition sometime in your company’s lifecycle, this article should be of great interest to you.

 We talk about 6 startups that were acquired (for different reasons) within the first two years of their launch and the reasons that prompted the acquisition.